kcsodetz/Gastimate/README.md

 # Gastimate

-An Android application that can estimate the amount of fuel consumed on a trip, based on the Make, Model, and Year of a vehicle, and the distance travelled between two points.
+An Android application that can estimate the amount of fuel consumed on a trip, based on the Make, Model, and Year of a vehicle, and the distance traveled between two points.
 Created for Purdue University's Boilermake V Hackathon.
 Winner of Liberty Mutual's Sponsor Prize.

 ## Getting Started